Blk 1002, Toa Payoh Lor 8, 01-1477,

 than 7 years old) when the female dog is spayed at less than one year old.

 Is sterilisation safe for

 In 99% of the surgical cases, the normal bitch or dog does not die from

 the anaesthesia or surgery.
 Toa Payoh Vets' recommended time

-to sterilise is after 6 months of age for the male and 2 months after the
+to sterilise is around 6 months of age for the male and 2 months after the

-This may mean the male dog is 8 months old and the female dog is 10-12
+first bleeding for the female dog.
+The male dog is around 6 months old and the female dog is 10-12

 months old at the time of sterilisation.
 Consult your vet for his or her